whria78/medicalphoto/README.md

   - Spacebar: Zoom in.
   - PageUp/PageDown: Send photos to a secondary monitor.

+### Intelligent Select (Ctrl + Click)

+This feature allows you to easily select multiple related photos with a single click.

+> Criteria for selection:
+> - Photos taken within a short time window (e.g., within a few seconds).
+> - Photos with similar metadata.

+Use this feature to manage grouped images quickly.

 ### 2.6 Selected Photos Listbox
 - Displays selected filenames.
 - Files selected via **Ctrl + Click** appear in **red**.